How much does orthodontic treatment cost?

 Very often, the use of very simple and inexpensive measures coupled with a clear explanation to the patient are all that’s required to relieve the condition.
 In more recalcitrant circumstances, over-the-counter pain relievers and home self-care procedures can produce relief very rapidly.
 It is the identification and alleviation of stress that is key in treating myo-facial pain.

-Will my health insurance cover the cost of orthodontic treatment?
+Will my dental insurance cover the cost of orthodontic treatment?

 After the braces are removed, how long do I have to wear retainers?